-Re Revenue ntage of 1ue
+Rev enue As a percer

 Year ended March 31,

 2015 2014 2015 2014

-(US dollar (US dollars in millions)
+(US dollars s in millions)

 UK \$ 281.9 \$ 265.0 52.8% 52.7%

 North America (primarily the US) 138.5 137.4 25.9% 27.3%

 Europe (excluding the UK) 28.8 27.0 5.4% 5.4%

 South Africa 17.4 20.5 3.3% 4.1%

 Australia 34.2 18.5 6.4% 3.7%

 Rest of world 33.1 34.2 6.2% 6.8%

 Total \$ 533.9 \$ 502.6 100.0% 100.0%

 The increase in revenue from the UK region was primarily attributable to higher volumes in our shipping and logistics, banking and financial services, healthcare, travel and utilities verticals, partially offset by a reduction in pricing and productivity discounts under our new contract with Aviva MS. The increase in revenue from Australia region was primarily attributable to higher volumes in our insurance and utilities verticals.
 The increase in revenue from Europe (excluding the UK) region was primarily due to higher volumes in our healthcare, retail and CPG, consulting and professional services, shipping and logistics, and insurance verticals.
 The increase in revenue in North America (primarily the US) was primarily due to higher volumes in our healthcare vertical, partially offset by lower volumes in our insurance, consulting and professional services and utilities verticals and the impact of a lower volume of business from one of our top five clients by revenue contribution in fiscal 2014 and 2013.
+The decrease in revenue from South Africa region was primarily attributable to lower volumes in our banking and financial services vertical.
 The decrease in revenue from the Rest of world region was primarily attributable to lower volumes in our consulting and professional services and insurance verticals, partially offset by higher volumes in our travel, healthcare, retail and CPG, and shipping and logistics verticals.